shaik1002/biggitlabbomb/doc/ci/variables/index.md

 Sensitive variables like tokens or passwords should be stored in the settings in the UI, not [in the `.gitlab-ci.yml` file](#define-a-cicd-variable-in-the-gitlab-ciyml-file).
-Add CI/CD variables in the UI:
+Define CI/CD variables in the UI:

 - For a project [in the project's settings](#for-a-project).
 - For all projects in a group [in the group's setting](#for-a-group).